 3. Image Service features

-The image you are first presented with in the portal (before the Bird.i viewfinder is activated) is known as a base map.
-Bird.i’s base map is supplied by Google and can be clicked, zoomed and dragged in the usual way to navigate to your area of interest.
-Browsing around the basemap does not consume any credits – this only occurs when the viewfinder (top right circle) is switched on.
+The image you are first presented with in the Portal (before the Bird.i image viewer is activated) is known as a basemap.
+Bird.i’s basemap is supplied by Google and can be clicked, zoomed and dragged in the usual way to navigate to your area of interest.
+Browsing around the basemap does not consume any credits – this only occurs when the image viewer (top right circle) is switched on.

-Once the viewfinder is switched on, you are presented with the latest satellite image available within the centre viewfinder circle.
-The base map remains in all areas surrounding the viewfinder, to make for easy navigation and comparison to the older imagery available online.
+Once the image viewer is switched on, you are presented with the latest satellite image.
+The basemap remains in all areas surrounding the image viewer, to make for easy navigation and comparison to older imagery available online.